helloasimo/apple/readme.txt

 ******* Start
-Git is a distributed version control system
+Git is A distributed version control system

 123
 456